Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * eval
   Returns the static evaluation of the current position, optional for debugging purposes

+* perft <depth>
+  Does a perft of the current position, optional for debugging purposes

 * bench
   Evaluates a series of test positions, optional for debugging purposes

+* prune
+  Clears data no longer relevant to the current position, optional

 * quit
   quit the program as soon as possible